VJMeyer/submission/chapters/Outlines/DeepResearchTestOutline.md

     - Define _“frontier AI”_ (cutting-edge language models) and _“probabilistic world models”_ (formal structures capturing assumptions and uncertainties about AI risks).

-    - Clarify scope boundaries: the focus is on existential risk from **misaligned AI** (power-seeking AI scenario), not general AI ethics or all governance problems.
+    - Clarify scope boundaries: the focus is on applying the new methodology to existential risks related to **misaligned AI, competitive pressures etc.** (e.g. power-seeking AI scenario), not general AI ethics.
 Note that the approach centers on **knowledge representation and risk modeling**, intersecting philosophy (argumentation theory) and economics (policy evaluation).

     - Justify this scope: tackling this specific modeling problem can yield insights for the broader AI governance challenge without overextending into unrelated debates.